-Comedian Jimmy Carr captures the attention of The Stig for “dicking about” in training as Clarkson puts it.
-Plus he makes friends with the camera crew who ask to stand back a bit while he’s doing his practice laps… Yet Carr still manages to topple Simon Cowell to become the fastest celebrity around the track.
+Comedian Jimmy Carr captured the attention of The Stig for “d***ing about” in training, as Clarkson puts it.
+Plus, he made friends with the camera crew who have to stand back while he’s doing his practice laps… Yet Carr still managed to topple Simon Cowell to become the fastest celebrity around the track.

 Helen Mirren (2007)

 “It was terrifying, it was sweat-making, it was… fabulous,” says Mirren of her drive.
 The Oscar-winning actress does most of the lap saying “slower… harder” to herself.
 And swearing, she admits, although that was rather sweetly left out of the video...

 Chef Gordon Ramsay samples some food that was cooked on the engine of a car before taking to the track – with only one beep for his language.
 That’s a triumph in itself, no?

 Top Gear returns with Ed Sheeran taking to the track this Sunday at 8:00pm on BBC2